top of page

 DNA TESTING FOR CHINESE ADOPTEES

 When you’re searching for Chinese birth family members, it’s critically important to do a SNP (also called autosomal) DNA test through 23andMe and upload it to GEDmatch.
-You can also do a STR (also called paternity/CODIS) DNA test uploaded to Chinese databases.
-If you wish to anonymize your information, you can create any name and birth date you wish and use a separate/special email.
+You can also do a STR (also called paternity/CODIS) DNA test and upload it to Chinese databases.

 SNP DNA Test [also called autosomal]